firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q1-JAN/issue-63/2019-01-29-by-the-storytelling-fire.md

 "That’s not really a story," he said.
 "It doesn’t have a proper ending."

-"Why?" she asked, "what should its ending be?"
+"Why?" she asked.
+"What should its ending be?"

 "Oh, I don’t know."